pySTEPS/pysteps-nwp-importers/docs/installation.rst

 Stable release
 --------------

-To install pysteps_nwp_importers, run this command in your terminal:
+To install pysteps-nwp-importers, run this command in your terminal:

 .. code-block:: console

-    $ pip install pysteps_nwp_importers
+    $ pip install pysteps-nwp-importers

 ..
 The following installation instructions are recommended if the plugin needs to be installed